SteamDeckHomebrew/holo-docker/README.md

 ### SteamDeck

-These scripts should work just fine on an actual SteamDeck, assuming that it is up-to-date.
+These scripts should work just fine on an actual SteamDeck, assuming that SteamOS is up-to-date, and you are comfortable using the SteamDeck terminal.
 However you will need to do just a little bit of setup, as the default location for container storage is much too small for this.

 ```sh
 mkdir ~/containers